lilimelgar/wp5_mediasuite/README.md

 Now that the webserver is setup, it is necessary to obtain and build all of the required Javascript packages.

-Probably we will completely get rid of bower, since we are focussing on the combination:
+Probably we will completely get rid of [Bower](https://bower.io/), since for conveniently building the CLARIAH component library (based on [React](https://facebook.github.io/react/)), we already use the following:

 * [npm](https://www.npmjs.com/)
 * [Webpack](https://webpack.github.io/)
 * [Babel](https://babeljs.io/)

-Anyway, now it is still necessary to install some packages via bower, by going into the /src/static directory and running:
+Anyway, now it is still necessary to install some packages via bower by going into the /src/static directory (containing the bower.json) and running:

 ```
 bower install
 ```

-If you want to work on the components and want the advanced stuff of the website working, do the following:
+If you want to work on the CLARIAH component library (in /src/static/app) do the following:

 #### Install npm

-If you haven't already first install npm.
+If you haven't already first install [npm](https://www.npmjs.com/).
 Then go into the root dir of the project (containing package.json) and run:

 ```
 npm install